NeuralControl/statsElements/docs/hypothesisTesting.rst

 Determine the p-value
 .....................
 P-value
-    Smallest level of significance that would lead to a rejection of Ho with the given data.
+    - Smallest level of significance that would lead to a rejection of Ho with the given data.
+    - Probability of wrongly rejecting Ho.
+Small p-value indicates strong evidence against Ho

 If p-Value is < than alpha-risk, reject Ho and accept Ha